Can I get a blood test referral online via telehealth?

 Common blood tests your GP can order

-Your NewDoc GP can order a wide range of pathology tests depending on your symptoms, health concerns, or routine health check needs.
+Your NewDoc GP can order the full range of routine and condition-specific blood tests covered under the Medicare Benefits Schedule.
+What gets ordered depends on your symptoms, health concerns, or routine health-check needs.
 Common blood tests include full blood count (FBC) to check for anaemia, infection, and other blood conditions, liver function tests (LFTs) and kidney function tests (eGFR, creatinine), cholesterol and lipid profile to assess cardiovascular risk, blood glucose and HbA1c for diabetes screening and monitoring, thyroid function tests (TSH, T3, T4), iron studies and ferritin for iron deficiency, vitamin D and vitamin B12 levels, and hormone panels including testosterone, oestrogen, and progesterone.

 Your GP can also order STI screening panels, coeliac disease testing, inflammatory markers (CRP, ESR), urine tests, and other pathology as clinically indicated.
 The specific tests depend on your individual situation and will be discussed during your consultation.